cap-js/docs/about/index.md

 #### CAP != Business Objects

 Business Object Patterns promote the notion of active objects, which provide instance methods to modify their internal state.
-In contrast to that, CAP promotes a strict separation of passive data, read and exchanged in RESTful ways, and pure, stateless services. (→ see also the relationship to Functional Programming above). {.indent}
+In contrast to that, CAP promotes a strict separation of passive data, read and exchanged in RESTful ways, and pure, stateless services, see also the [relationship to Functional Programming](#cap-functional-programming). {.indent}